cstile1/linux_git_cheat_sheet/readme.md

 Description: Creates a new directory.

 ### 4. rm
 Description: Removes files and directories.

+### 5. touch
+Description: Creates an empty file or updates file timestamps.